SMALL PHONE

 It is a mistake to blindly follow the lead of the rider in front of you.
 For starters, that rider might have very different sensibilities than you about what constitutes a safe situation for passing.
 Secondly, even if the situation was safe for his or her pass, it might have changed by the time you're ready to do so.

 The best approach is to employ the same strategies and sensibilities used when riding solo.
-If you're riding within a group and decide to pass a motorist, be extra cautious to look behind you before swinging wide.
+If you're riding within a group and decide to pass a motorist, be extra cautious to look behind you before initiating any passing maneuvers.
 Others in the group behind you might not share your same caution and could decide to pass before it's their turn.

 How to handle occasions when you're the one getting passed?
 It's best to leave your ego at the door, do your scan of the situation and allow the pass to occur as safely as possible.

-If you think the situation is safe and okay for passing, stay the course and don't make any changes.
-But be prepared to change that tactic and have a plan for it.
+If you assess the situation and it allows for the other road user to pass you, then stay the course and don't make any unexpected changes that could distract the overtaking vehicle.
+But be prepared to change that tactic if the overtaking vehicle creates a new hazard and have a plan for it.
 If you see a motorist roll out to pass, then look at all the factors on the road.

 You want them to have a choice to go in front of you as well as the ability to change their decision and come in behind you.
 That might mean changing position in the lane to free up space and slowing down.